BEFORE THE CEREMONY

 EXCHANGE OF RINGS

-A ring is made from a precious metal that is valuable.
-Serious commitment requires more than words – it is sealed with a costly gift.
 Being circular and without an end, the ring is a sign of unending happiness which we pray will characterize your marriage.
 Like a circle, the ring both includes and excludes.
-It is a circle around the two of you, a complete union in which love, intimacy and confidence are reserved for husband and wife, with all others excluded.
+It is a circle around the two of you, a complete union in which love, intimacy and confidence are reserved for the two of you

 XXX, what do you offer as a symbol of your love for and commitment to YYY?